Hyperband: A Novel Bandit-Based Approach to Hyperparameter Optimization: Theory

-\subsection{The Pure-Exploration Non-stochastic Infinite-armed Bandit Problem}
+\subsection{The Pure-Exploration Non-stochastic Infinite-Armed Bandit Problem}

 We now formally define the bandit problem of interest, and relate it to the problem of hyperparameter optimization.
 Each ``arm'' in the NIAB game is associated with a sequence that is drawn randomly from a distribution over sequences.
 If we ``pull'' the $i$th drawn arm exactly $k$ times, we observe a loss $\ell_{i,k}$.
 At each time, the player can either draw a new arm (sequence) or pull a previously drawn arm an additional time.
 There is no limit on the number of arms that can be drawn.
-We assume the arms are identifiable only by their index $i$ (i.e. we have no side-knowledge or feature representation of an arm), and we also make the following two additional assumptions: \begin{assumption} For each $i \in \mathbb{N}$ the limit $\lim_{k \rightarrow \infty} \ell_{i,k}$ exists and is equal to $\nu_i$.\footnote{We can always define $\ell_{i,k}$ so that convergence is guaranteed, i.e. taking the infimum.} \end{assumption} \begin{assumption} Each $\nu_i$ is an i.i.d. random variable with cumulative distribution function~$F$. \end{assumption} The objective of the NIAB problem is to identify an arm $\widehat{i}$ with small $\nu_{\widehat{i}}$ using as few total pulls as possible.
-We are interested in characterizing $\nu_{\widehat{i}}$ as a function of the total number of pulls from all the arms.
+We assume the arms are identifiable only by their index $i$ (i.e.\ we have no side-knowledge or feature representation of an arm), and we also make the following two additional assumptions: \begin{assumption} For each $i \in \mathbb{N}$ the limit $\lim_{k \rightarrow \infty} \ell_{i,k}$ exists and is equal to $\nu_i$.\footnote{We can always define $\ell_{i,k}$ so that convergence is guaranteed, i.e.\ taking the infimum of a sequence.} \end{assumption} \begin{assumption} Each $\nu_i$ is a bounded i.i.d. random variable with cumulative distribution function~$F$. \end{assumption} The objective of the NIAB problem is to identify an arm $\hat{\imath}$ with small $\nu_{\hat{\imath}}$ using as few total pulls as possible.
+We are interested in characterizing $\nu_{\hat{\imath}}$ as a function of the total number of pulls from all the arms.
 Clearly, the hyperparameter optimization problem described above is an instance of the NIAB problem.
+In this case, arm $i$ correspondes to a configuration $x_i\in \X$, with $\ell_{i,k} = \ell_k(x_i)$; Assumption~\ref{eqn:NIAB_assumption_limit} is equivalent to requiring that $\nu_i = \ell_*(x_i)$ exists; and Assumption~\ref{eqn:NIAB_assumption_F} follows from the fact that the arms are drawn i.i.d. from $\X$ according to distribution function $p(x)$. $F$ is simply the cumulative distribution function of $\ell_*(X)$, where $X$ is a random variable drawn from the distribution $p(x)$ over $\X$.
+Note that since the arm draws are independent, the $\nu_i$'s are also independent.
+Again, this is not to say that the validation losses do not depend on the settings of the hyperparameters; the validation loss could well be correlated with certain hyperparameters, but this is not used in the algorithm and no assumptions are made regarding the correlation structure.

 In order to analyze the behavior of \ouralg in the NIAB setting, we must define a few additional objects.
-Define $F$ to satisfy
+Let $\nu_*=\inf\{ m : \P\left(\nu \leq m \right) > 0 \} > -\infty$, since the domain of the distribution $F$ is bounded.
+Hence, the cumulative distribution function $F$ satisfies